 Registration that doesn't suck

 This is where most templates fall apart.
-They look great until you try to connect a ticketing system.
+They look great until you try to connect a payment or registration link.

 The real cost of free templates